How to Choose the Best Laptop for Backpacking

 Because new laptops come out every few months, it wouldn’t be worth it to name specific models to get.
 However, we can tell you the criteria you will need to take into consideration when choosing a laptop for travel.
 Most of us backpackers just need to browse the Internet easily, store photos and a few videos, as well as other processes like creating a CV for finding jobs.
 We’ll go through the main criteria you will need to look for in a laptop in the article below.

 Insuring your laptop for travelling

 When you are out and about travelling the world this is when your laptop is at most risk.
 Your laptop could get stolen, smashed in your backpack, lost with your luggage… Or it could be totally fine.
 Either way, some travellers prefer to insure their laptop should the worst happen.

 Perhaps one of the most important criteria when choosing a laptop for backpacking is its battery life.
-When staying in hostels, holiday parks or camp grounds in New Zealand, there is often competition for plug sockets.
+When staying in hostels, holiday parks or campgrounds in New Zealand, there is often competition for plug sockets.
 Plus, you may sometimes go long periods without having access to electricity.
-For these reasons, a laptop with a long battery life is a must!
+For these reasons, a laptop with long battery life is a must!

 What laptop specifications look for?

 Working out the battery capacity of laptop isn’t usually as simple as “7 hours”, as a number of factors can determine the battery capacity.
 Nevertheless, here are some specifications to look out for.